ochococo/Super-Simple-Architecture/README.md

 #### ViewControllers and Views:

-- can have many Interactors,
+- can have many Interactions for separate functions,
-- should OWN interactor and see it via protocol,
+- should OWN Interaction and see it via protocol,
-- subviews of VC could own separate Interactor but it’s not mandatory for simple VC.
+- subviews of VC could own separate Interaction but it’s not mandatory for simple VC.

 ### Example

-**Step 1 - Create Interactor protocols:**
+**Step 1 - Create Interaction protocols:**

 ```swift
 protocol PodBayDoorsInteracting: class {